-Antidepressants alter the balance of some chemicals in the brain called neurotransmitters.
+Antidepressants alter the balance of some chemicals in the brain, called neurotransmitters.
 An imbalance of the neurotransmitters is thought to play a part in causing depression and other conditions.
-Tricyclic antidepressants generally block the effects of two neurotransmitters called serotonin and norepinephrine.
+Tricyclic antidepressants generally block the effects of two neurotransmitters called serotonin and noradrenaline (norepinephrine).
 The role these chemicals have in causing, or treating, depression is unclear.

 How effective are tricyclic antidepressants?

 Note: antidepressants do not necessarily make sad people happy.
 The word 'depressed' is often used when people really mean sad, fed up, or unhappy.
 True depression is different to unhappiness and has persistent symptoms (which often include persistent sadness).
-See separate leaflet called Depression for more information about this condition.
+See separate leaflet called Depression for more details.

 How quickly do tricyclic antidepressants work?

 Some people notice an improvement within a few days of starting treatment.
 However, an antidepressant often takes 2-4 weeks to build up its effect and work fully.
 Some people stop treatment after a week or so thinking it is not helping.
 It is best to wait for 3-4 weeks before deciding if an antidepressant is helping or not.
 If poor sleep is a symptom of the depression, it is often helped first, within a week or so.

 With some types of tricyclic antidepressant, the initial dose that is started is often small and is increased gradually to a full dose.
 (One problem that sometimes occurs is that some people remain on the initial dose which is often too low to work fully.)